angusbarbour/MCA-2020/README.md

 ## _Week 10_
 ### Generating a Similarity Matrix.
 This week I was presented with the task of generating a similarity matrix for my tracks using jupiter notebook.
+The similarity matrix can be seen below:

 ![Similarity_Matrix](https://github.com/angusbarbour/MCA-2020/blob/master/images/similarity_matrix.JPG)

+### Analysis of Matrix
+In the matrix tracks 0-4 are all classicial songs, tracks 4-6 are all rock, and 7-9 are tracks of my choice.
+My choices follow on from previous weeks and are as follows:

+* Track 7 - Classical
+* Track 8 - Rock
+* Track 9 - Techno

 ### Transcription
 For the second task I was required to generate an automatic transcirption of my piece of music.
 This was achieved by using sonic visualiser to create this polyphonic transcription.
 The results of the polyphonic transcriptin can be seen below: